machinelearning2014/deepthoughtai-evo-site/paper.md

 - Hierarchical proof decomposition.
 - Automated lemma discovery (as demonstrated by AlphaProof and LeanDojo-v2).
 - Integration with proof automation frameworks.

+Exact-target enforcement reduces, but cannot eliminate, formalization error.
+It prevents a verified helper or surrogate from being mistaken for the requested theorem, yet the user or model may still choose a formally precise target that misrepresents the natural-language intent.
+Worker hash checks similarly establish integrity of submitted source, not semantic adequacy of the original specification.

+CODE verification is proportionate rather than exhaustive.
+A passing focused test does not establish absence of regressions outside the exercised surface, and managed workspace permissions protect the orchestration boundary rather than proving repository safety.

 Hsiang et al. (2025) note that LeanDojo-v2's retrieval-augmented premise selection achieves 72.6% top-10 recall on the ProofNet benchmark, suggesting that automated lemma discovery is a tractable subproblem on the path to scalable verification.